FRINXio/frinx-javascript/CODE_REVIEW.md

   - PR opened in the afternoon: reviewed by lunch of the next working day.
   - Author is responsible for this - you should ask a team member if you see your PR has no reviews in a reasonable time (see above).

+- Do explain the changes you made.

+  - Each PR should contain description telling which files to look at first and defending the reason behind each modification.
+  - _Optionally_ provide steps to follow to check the changes in the UI.

+  ### For reviewer(s)

+- Make the process of code review part of your work day.

+  - Understand that reviewing code has the same priority as writing it.
+  - Make sure you allocate enough time and energy.

 - Don't review more than 200-400 lines of code (LOC) at a time.

   - Most bugs are found in the first 200 lines.